-When you open up about yourself relate to each other’s emotions and experience., you’ll elicit her to to open up about herself.
+When you open up about yourself and can relate to each other’s emotions and experience, you’ll elicit them to to open up about themselves.
 The more this goes on, the more personal stories become and the deeper the emotions you connect with.
 The harder it is to talk about it as a subject, the more genuine and attractive it potentially can be.
-Topics such as childhood, upbringing and family life are often hard for a man to express, especially so in Asian culture.
+For example, topics such as childhood, upbringing and family life are often hard for someone to express, especially so in Asian culture.

-Lastly, confrontation is necessary to build a deeper emotional connection.
+Confrontation is necessary to build a deeper emotional connection.
 Think of it as a parent who sits you down, says something that you don’t want to hear, but know that you should hear.
-You hate it at first, however, you know they’re doing it because they care for you.
+You hate it at first, however, you appreciate that after awhile because deep down you know they are saying so because they care for you.

-Combine this framework with skill sets such as cold reading, making statements over questions, storytelling, improvisation and you’ll find yourself in being able to direct and control the flow of conversation.
+When you combine multiple conversational skillsets of cold reading, making statements over questions, humour, storytelling, improvisation and deep emotional connection, you’ll eventually find yourself in being able to direct and control the flow of any conversation.
 This is actually easier than it sounds.
-You probably already different parts of these strategies time to time with your friends.
-Now, you just got to do it consistently with girls you’re going out with.
+You are probably already using different parts of these skillsets in your daily conversations.

-When I was 17, and I was the biggest countercultural hippie.
-I listened to John Lennon, proclaimed that all you need is love and just felt that life was all too short to be worried about you know the practical stuff.
+When I was seventeen years of age, I was the biggest countercultural hippie.
+I listened to John Lennon, dropped out of Junior College and proclaimed that all you need is love.
+I declared that life was all too short to be worried about the practical things in life.

 I then caught myself rambling and stared into her eyes.

 I said: “Were you even listening, did you understand what I just said?”